noawe-boi/NoahsObsidianSync/NAS Powerpoint.md

 - More flexibility
 #### Cons
 - Harder setup (takes roughly 3-4 hours to fully set up)
+- You basically have to build another PC
 - You'll end up like these fucking nerds
 	"I ended up with like 80 terrabytes for only like, 1000 bucks"
 	![[Pasted image 20241226102119.png]]
 ### Prebuilt
 #### Pros
 - Comes with SATA and stuff by default
-- Lower power usage by 'out the box'
+- Lower power usage 'out the box'
 - Can more easily add drives (however there is still configuration when you do add them)
 - Usually more robust